The Comeback (1978 film): Plot

 Nick and Linda eventually consummate their new relationship, only for Linda to disappear the following day.
-This nearly devastates Nick and he's instructed by his physician to take things slowly and to re-visit his apartment, as the physician believes that all of the unexplained phenomena have been a result of Nick's distress over the divorce and the stress of recording his album.
-Once at the apartment Nick notices that the apartment has been thoroughly cleaned with antiseptic and the carpeting replaced, which marks him as strange since he left the apartment clean upon his departure and gave no orders to have anything replaced.
+This nearly devastates Nick and he's instructed by his physician Dr. Paulsen to take things slowly and to re-visit his apartment, as Dr. Paulsen believes that all of the unexplained phenomena have been a result of Nick's distress over the divorce and the stress of recording his album.
+Once at the apartment Nick notices that the apartment has been thoroughly cleaned with antiseptic and the carpeting replaced, which strikes him as strange since he left the apartment clean upon his departure and gave no orders to have anything replaced.
 He returns to the English manor and discusses this with Mrs. B, who tells him not to worry about any of this.

-However soon after Nick is attacked by the masked old woman.
+However, Nick is soon after attacked by the masked old woman.
 He flees and runs into Mrs. B, who reveals that the masked old woman is Mr. B and that they have killed Gail and Harry out of insanity and revenge.
 They're angry with Nick, as their only daughter had been obsessed with him and had committed suicide after he announced that he'd married Gail.
 The murders and supposedly supernatural occurrences were to be their way of getting even with him for everything and that their final act would be to kill Nick himself after slowly driving him insane.
 Mr. B then tries to kill Nick again, only for Nick to duck and for Mrs. B to accidentally take the fatal wound, which stops Mr. B from further attacking in favor of cradling his dead wife's body.
 Webster then arrives and upon seeing what happened, calls the police.
 Just before they arrive, Nick hears tapping in the walls and manages to locate Linda, who the Bs had entombed in the walls with the body of their dead daughter.
 The two go outside and as the police cart away Mr. B, Nick sees the ghost of Gail waving at him from one of the manor's windows, showing that some of the phenomena he'd experienced had been at least partially real.